WonwoongCho/WonwoongCho.github.io/_pages/about.md

 I am a Ph.D. candidate at Purdue ECE, advised by [Prof. Inouye](https://www.davidinouye.com/).
 I will graduate in Fall 2025 and am currently seeking new job opportunities.

-My research interests lie in GenAI and its applications.
+My research interests lie in Multimodal GenAI, including Diffusion Models.
 I have earned my M.S. degree in CSE at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
 I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University in Korea.

 Working Papers